 Founded in 1868, Howard University College of Medicine (HUCM) is the oldest and largest historically Black medical school in the US.
 While there are a number of research opportunities, the program’s primary focus is educating students who will deliver patient care in medically underserved communities that have a shortage of physicians and healthcare professionals.

 HUCM also has a BS/MD program that admits a limited number of students enrolled in the Howard University College of Arts and Sciences each year.
-BS/MD programs enable students to earn both their Bachelor of Science and MD degree in six years instead of the usual eight.
+BS/MD programs enable students to earn both their Bachelor of Science and MD degrees in six years instead of the usual eight.

 HUCM is heavily involved in the surrounding community.
 While the Shaw-HU area has undergone gentrification, there is still a great deal of need in that community, and the program reaches out to many local high schools.